commanderx16/x16-docs/Programmer's Reference Guide.md

 Some notes:

-* The Commodore Peripheral Bus calls first talk to the "Computer DOS" built into the ROM to detect an SD card, before falling back to the Commodore Serial Bus.
+* For device #8, the Commodore Peripheral Bus calls first talk to the "Computer DOS" built into the ROM to detect an SD card, before falling back to the Commodore Serial Bus.
 * The `IOBASE` call returns $9F60, the location of the first VIA controller.
 * The `SETTMO` call has been a no-op since the Commodore VIC-20, and has no function on the X16 either.
-* C64 compatibility extends into the layout of the zero page ($0000-$00FF) and, the KERNAL/BASIC variable space ($0200 -$02FF) and the vectors ($0300-$0333).
+* The layout of the zero page ($0000-$00FF), the KERNAL/BASIC variable space ($0200 -$02FF) and the vectors ($0300-$0333) are also fully compatible with the C64.

 ### Commodore 128 API Compatibility